kevinconway/Event.js/doc/README.rst

 *Aliases: fire*

-The `trigger` function results in all callbacks for the given event to be executed at the next available event cycle.
+The `trigger` function results in all callbacks for the given event being executed at the next available event cycle.
 There is no guaranteed execution order of callbacks.